Rahul-T/networksproject/README.txt

 python3 ./star-node.py ghi 12003 networklab1.cc.gatech.edu 12102 3

-Limitations:
+Known limitations:
-This program may not work as intended when nodes go offline or when there is packet loss.
+This program may not work as intended when ran for an extremely long time